toebeann/BepInEx.ChainedEchoes/README.md

 In particular, this pack comes with:

 - [Tobey.PluginDoctor](https://github.com/toebeann/Tobey.PluginDoctor), a BepInEx plugin & patcher combo which diagnoses and reports advice on how to handle common problems with BepInEx 5 plugins,
-- [Tobey.FileTree](https://github.com/toebeann/Tobey.FileTree), a configurable BepInEx plugin which logs the game's file tree to aid in troubleshooting issues,
+- [Tobey.FileTree](https://github.com/toebeann/Tobey.FileTree), a configurable BepInEx plugin which logs the game's file tree to aid in troubleshooting issues, and
-- a preconfigured `BepInEx.cfg` that enables the BepInEx console and more extensive logging, and
 - the `mscorlib.dll` assembly for Unity v2020.3.36 as the one shipped with the game has certain features removed.
 This enables compatibility with [Unity Explorer](https://github.com/sinai-dev/UnityExplorer)'s REPL functionality, as well as any plugin requiring access to the `System.Reflection.Emit` namespace, among others.

 ## Easy Automated Installation

+> [!IMPORTANT]
+>
+> **With just this pack installed, you will not see any changes in-game!**
+>
+> Check the `LogOutput.log` file in the `BepInEx` folder to determine whether BepInEx has loaded.

 ### Windows (Vortex)